Polyclonal antibodies: Adjuvants

-Titermax

-Titermax represents a newer generation of adjuvants that are less toxic and contain no biologically derived materials.
-It is based upon mixtures of surfactant acting, linear, blocks or chains of nonionic copolymers polyoxypropylene (POP) and polyoxyethylene (POE).
-These copolymers are less toxic than many other surfactant materials and have potent adjuvant properties which favor chemotaxis, complement activation and antibody production.
-Titermax adjuvant forms a microparticulate water-in-oil emulsion with a copolymer and metabolizable squalene oil.
-The copolymer is coated with emulsion stabilizing silica particles which allows for incorporation of large amounts of a wide variety of antigenic materials.
-The adjuvant active copolymer forms hydrophilic surfaces, which activate complement, immune cells and increased expression of class II major histocompatibility molecules on macrophages.
-Titermax presents antigen in a highly concentrated form to the immune system, which often results in antibody titers comparable to or higher than FCA.

-Specol: Specol is a water in oil adjuvant made of purified mineral oil.
-It has been reported to induce immune response comparable to Freund's adjuvant in rabbit and other research animal while producing fewer histological lesions.

 Pharmaceutical uses

 Digoxin Immune Fab is the antigen binding fragment of polyclonal antibodies raised to Digitalis derivative as a hapten bound to a protein and is used for the reversal of life-threatening digoxin or digitoxin toxicity.

 Rho(D) immune globulin is made from pooled human plasma provided by Rh-negative donors with antibodies to the D antigen.
 It is used to provide passive immune binding of antigen, preventing a maternal active immune response which could potentially result in hemolytic disease of the newborn.

 Rozrolimupab is the anti-RhD recombinant human polyclonal antibody composed of 25 unique IgG1 antibodies and is used for the treatment of immune thrombocytopenia purpura and prevention of isoimmunization in Rh-negative pregnant women.

 REGN-COV2 (Regeneron Pharmaceuticals) – potential treatment for people with COVID-19 and to prevent SARS-CoV-2 coronavirus infection.

 Advantages

-The use of polyclonal antibodies (PAbs) over monoclonal antibodies has its advantages.
+The use of polyclonal antibodies (pAbs) over monoclonal antibodies has its advantages.
 The technical skills needed to produce polyclonal antibodies is not as demanding.
 They're inexpensive to make and can be generated fairly quickly, taking up to several months to produce.
 PAbs are heterogeneous, which allows them to bind to a wide range of antigen epitopes.
 Because PAbs are produced from a large number of B cell clones, they're more likely to successfully bind to a specific antigen.
 PAbs remain stable in different environments, such as a change in pH or salt concentration, which allows them to be more applicable in certain procedures.
 Additionally, depending on the amount needed, PAbs can be made in large quantities in relation to the size of the animal used.